tleers/llm-api-starterkit/README.md

 # LLM-API-starterkit

-This repository is the most minimal implementation of an LLM API possible, focusing on making this tech accessible to coders new to LLMs & APIs.
+This repository is the most minimal implementation of an LLM API possible, focusing on making this technology accessible to coders new to LLMs & APIs.
+The core libraries are `langchain` & `fastapi`.
-I do not recommend deploying the code as-is.

-For an example that is more comprehensive and integrating best practices, I will soon share https://github.com/tleers/servelm.
+For an example that is more comprehensive and adhering to best practices, I will soon share https://github.com/tleers/servelm.

 # Quick-start